kojq/gal/README.md

 ## Warnings

+- For safety, read the file before executing it
 - Before starting, set Secure Boot mode to Setup mode via firmware settings
   - sbctl does not work with all hardware
 - Defaults include Wayland and 64-bit applications